DKFZ-ODCF/ACEseqWorkflow/README.ACEseqWorkflow.txt

 == Changelist

 * Version update to 5.0.1
-- fixed density(NA) bug in clustering step
+- fixed density(NA) bug and index bug for frequencies (as.character) in clustering step

 * Version update to 5.0.0
 - introduced CNA.type 'AMP' (TCN>=2*ploidy + 1)